upmcplanetracker/valant-bill-splitter/README.md

 FAQ
 ---

-**Can I process multiple PDFs at once?**
+**Can I process multiple PDFs at once?** Yes.

-Yes.
 All matching PDF files found in `INPUT_DIR` are processed sequentially.

-**Does this tool send any data over the internet?**

-No. Everything runs offline on your machine.
+**Does this tool send any data over the internet?** No. Everything runs offline on your machine.

-**What if a patient has more than one bill in the same PDF?**

-Each time `ADDRESSEE:` appears, a new bill is started.
+**What if a patient has more than one bill in the same PDF?** Each time `ADDRESSEE:` appears, a new bill is started.
 Multiple bills for the same patient will generate separate files (with duplication counters if the exact same filename would occur).

-**Is the aging bucket based on today’s date or the export date?**

-Today’s date (the moment you run the script).
+**Is the aging bucket based on today’s date or the export date?** Today’s date (the moment you run the script) and the date of service.
 If you need a different reference date, modify the `today` variable in `calculate_days_overdue()`.

-**Can I change the aging buckets?**
+**Can I change the aging buckets?** Absolutely.

-Absolutely.
 Edit the thresholds inside `calculate_days_overdue()` – the logic is straightforward.

-**Do I have to name my PDFs in a special way?**
+**Do I have to name my PDFs in a special way?** Yes.

-Yes.
 The script only processes files matching the Valant Statements export pattern: `Statements_YYYYMMDD_HHMMSS_NNNN.pdf`.
 This prevents accidentally splitting the wrong PDFs.
 If your exports have a different name, adjust `PDF_NAME_PATTERN` in the script.

 * * *